 This is a basic example intended to show why individuals charged with DUI are entitled to the same presumption of innocence as defendants with any other type of criminal charge.
 There are numerous other problems with urinalysis in the context of a DUI.
 A fundamental misunderstanding of qualitative urinalysis can not just result in a bad conviction, but additionally to absurd legislation.
 For an example of absurd legislation, see the commentary of somekeyword.

-You have read the best review article categorized by IRS Tax Attorney and the title Overcoming The Presumption Of Guilt In A Dui Case.
-You can bookmark or spread this post by using this URL http://taxattorneytips.blogspot.com/2013/02/overcoming-presumption-of-guilt-in-dui.html.
+and the title Overcoming The Presumption Of Guilt In A Dui Case.
+You can bookmark or spread this post by using this URL https://taxattorneytips.blogspot.com/2013/02/overcoming-presumption-of-guilt-in-dui.html.
 Thank You!

 Comments :